-A maximum of eight credit hours of C (2.0) grades are

-applicable to the degree, provided they are balanced by eight hours of A grades.
+A maximum of eight credit hours of C (2.0) grades are applicable to the degree, provided they are balanced by eight hours of A grades.
 However, C (2.0) grades will not be accepted for required courses, and C (2.0) grades taken in department-approved elective courses must be balanced by A grades in department-approved courses only.
 Master's candidates are expected to maintain a B (i.e., a minimum cumulative GPA of 3.0) average, and those students who fall below that level may lose their candidacy.

-NOTE: Students must also meet the guidelines defined in the UIS campus grade policy information (Grades Acceptable Toward Master's Degrees) provided on page 117 in the Academic Information for Master's Degree Students section of this catalog.
-Departmental grading policies are enhancements/clarifications to the UIS campus policy, not replacements of the UIS campus grading policy.
+NOTE: Students also should refer to the campus policy on Grades Acceptable Toward Master's Degrees, which is in the Academic Information for Master's Degree Students section of this catalog.